FZJ-JSC/JUBE/docs/advanced.rst

 If you want to create platform independent benchmarks you can use the include features inside of *JUBE*.

-All platform related sets must be declared in a includable file e.g. ``platform.xml``.
+All platform related sets must be declared in an includable file e.g. ``platform.xml``.
 There can be multiple ``platform.xml`` in different directories to allow different platforms.
 By changing the ``include-path`` the benchmark changes its platform specific data.

 An example benchmark structure bases on three include files: